norbix/norbix.dev/content/posts/artificial-intelligence/index.md

 ---

+## 📜 A Brief History of AI

+- **1950s** – Alan Turing proposes the Turing Test.
+Early symbolic AI emerges.
+- **1980s–1990s** – Expert systems and rule-based knowledge engines dominate.
+- **2000s** – Rise of statistical machine learning thanks to bigger datasets.
+- **2010s** – Deep learning revolution with neural networks and GPUs.
+- **2020s** – Generative AI (ChatGPT, Claude, Gemini) makes AI mainstream.

+🔹 **Tip:** AI has decades of research behind it — what feels “new” is the scale and accessibility today.

+---

 ## 🧠 Artificial Intelligence: The Big Picture

 **Artificial Intelligence (AI)** is the broad field focused on creating systems that mimic human intelligence.